Cameron-n/Alchemy/_posts/2025-09-17-Python-Webapp.md

     # ... code below ...
 ```

 The first `for` loop uses the `DF_EFFECTS` variable, effectively a copy of the Effects table from the database, to work out the number of positive and negative effects for each row of the effects dataframe.
-[HERE]
+We also adds some empty strings on the end to fill out any empty effects for the table (e.g. not all potions have eight effects).
+Then, we also fill out the empty ingredient names with empty strings.
+Finally, we combine the two together.

+The data is now almost ready, we just need to sort them and put them into the table.

 *pages/[potion_database.py](https://github.com/Cameron-n/Morrowind-Alchemy/blob/main/pages/potion_database.py)*
 ```py